 Applying Tea Water to Tiger Orchid

 I will recycle tea leaves and tea bags by soaking it in water for at least three days.

 I then use it to water the plant in the evening.
 As we do not drink tea on a regular basis, the supply of tea-water is not as frequent as rice water.

 I will also mix this tea water with the mashed banana peels when it is available.

 On the days that I apply the goat or chicken manure, I will not use the rice and tea water.

 Flush the Plant Roots with Water

-I flush out the plant's root with plain water at quarterly interval to remove any possible accumulation of mineral salts.
+I flush out the plant's root with plain water at a quarterly interval to remove any possible accumulation of mineral salts.

 During the rainy season, I will skip this as the rainwater will hopefully flush out these salts.

 If you had difficulty in getting your Tiger Orchid to bloom, try this organic fertilizer concoction.
 I am sure you will experience the same results as I had.